djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/3.png">

-- Follow the steps according the below screenshot.
+- Follow the steps according to the screenshot below.
 - Copy the following description:

 > **The Information agent will fetch the news and different articles and use this information to summarize results and share.**

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/29.png">

-- Now click on add tool to upload OpenAPI Specs.
+- Now click on the add tool to upload OpenAPI Specs.
 Click on Add Tool.

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/30.png">